Surface-Enhanced Raman Spectroscopy (SERS) Substrates

 SERS Schematic DiagramClick to Enlarge

-An illustration to show the difference between Raman spectroscopy and Surface-Enhanced Raman Spectroscopy.
-In SERS, incident laser later creates an electric field that increases the probability of Raman scattering, thereby enhancing the measured Raman signal.
+Figure 1.2 An illustration to show the difference between Raman spectroscopy and Surface-Enhanced Raman Spectroscopy.
+In SERS, incident laser light creates an electric field that increases the probability of Raman scattering, thereby enhancing the measured Raman signal.

 Got Questions?